When it comes to teaching abroad (or teaching in general), one of the most challenging parts of the job is creating and updating ESL lesson plans.

-Business ESL lessons plans can plan an invaluable role in this situation – not only do they provide a solid foundation for your classes, they also provide a template through which you can easily familiarize yourself with the material.
+Business ESL lesson plans can play an invaluable role in this situation; not only do they provide a solid foundation to plan your class around, they also provide a template through which you can easily familiarize yourself with the material.

 Beginners ESL Lesson Plans